Low End Mac Reader Specials

 FileMaker Pro is a cross-platform (Mac OS and Windows) relational database (RDBMS) application published by Apple subsidiary FileMaker Inc.

-Born at Nashoba Systems, Concord, MA, in the early 1980s as Nutshell, a DOS-based database, it was migrated to the Macintosh platform as FileMaker.
-It went head-to-head with Microsoft File, then the dominant database app on the Mac, and within a year it matched its sales.
+Born at Nashoba Systems, Concord, MA, in the early 1980s as Nutshell, a DOS-based database, it was adapted to the Macintosh with a graphical user interface in 1985.
+On the Mac, it was known as FileMaker.
+FileMaker went head-to-head with Microsoft File, then the dominant database app on the Mac, and within a year it matched its sales.
 Two years later Microsoft discontinued its program.

 Version History